omeka/omeka-s-enduser/docs/search.md

 *Search by template:* select a resource template from the dropdown.
 Templates are arranged by owner, then alphabetically.

 *Search by MIME type:* you can specify the media type for the search.
+For example, to find all tiff images, you would enter `image/tiff`.

 ![Advanced media search options form, with fields as described above.](files/search_mediaadvance2.png)